rmsrosa/UnitfulAssets.jl/README.md

   - [Cost of raw material for a T-shirt](#cost-of-raw-material-for-a-t-shirt) - mixing assets with [Unitul.jl](https://github.com/PainterQubits/Unitful.jl)'s quantities.
   - [Production cost](#production-cost) - creating functions with assets as arguments.
   - [Continuously varying interest rate](#continuously-varying-interest-rate) - using [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) with assets.
-  - [Markets](#markets) - generating exchange Markets and using different modes of exchange conversion.
+  - [Exchange markets](#exchange-markets) - generating exchange markets and using different modes of exchange conversion.
   - [Continuously varying interest rate in a foreign bank](#continuously-varying-interest-rate-in-a-foreign-bank) - exploiting broadcasting for an array of currency quantities.
   - [Decimal, fixed decimals, and rational rates](#decimal-fixed-decimals-and-rational-rates) - using `Decimal` and `Rational` types.
 - [Assets rate as Unitful quantity](#assets-rate-as-unitful-quantity)